 TxCDBG may reimburse funded applicants for Administrative and Engineering costs (except for application preparation costs) incurred prior to the TxCDBG Contract Start Date based on the Pre-Agreement Stratagem.
 The applicant may also request approval for pre-agreement construction costs with additional justification.
-If an applicant wishes to proceed under the Pre-Agreement Stratagem, the applicant must submit a written request with the application or anytime thereafter prior to award.
-If any contract-related professional service costs are paid with local funds, these costs may be applied toward the applicant's local match contribution if the application is funded.
+If an applicant wishes to proceed under the Pre-Agreement Stratagem, the applicant must request approval by signing the certification in the application.
+If any contract-related professional service costs are paid with local funds during the approved pre-agreement period, these costs may be applied toward the applicant's local match contribution if the application is funded.